mageni/.github/profile/README.md

 <h2>Legal, DMCA, License, GPL, Copyrights, and Fair Use ⚖️</h2>

 <b>Do you have questions or inquiries about Legal, Copyrights, our DMCA Designated Agent, and Fair Use?
-Then read the legal section</b> 👇
+Then read the legal section and learn how Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107</b> 👇

 <details>
 	<summary>👓 Legal, License, DMCA, and Copyrights </summary>